rileydurham23/next/rfd/RFD-01-Web-Staging.md

 The intention at present is for `gravitational/web` to be deprecated entirely and for the routing functionality currently in `gravitational/web/deploy/nginx.*` to be ported to Vercel and/or `gravitational/next`.

-However discussions are now underway concerning the **possible** separation of the three main parts of `goteleport.com`: the main website (hereafter the "marketing site"), the blog, and the docs would each live in separate repos and potentially leverage separate site generation technologies, e.g. Next, Gatsby, or combination with headless CMS.
+However separation of the three main parts of `goteleport.com` is now underway: the main website (hereafter the "marketing site"), the blog, and the docs will each live in separate repos.
+Furthermore, the new home of the blog, `gravitational/blog` will shortly be connected to a CMS (probably Contentful).

 For SEO purposes, subdomains, e.g. `docs.goteleport.com` will not be used.